- 1 INTRODUCTION:

 Consumers purchase organic foods for many different reasons.
 Many want to buy food products that are free of chemical pesticides or grown without conventional fertilizers.
 Some simply like to try new and different products.
 Product taste, concerns for the environment, and the desire to avoid foods from genetically engineered organisms are among the many other reasons some consumers prefer to buy organic food products.
 In 2007 it was estimated that over 60 percent cost of consumers bought some organic products.
 Approximately five percent of consumers are considered to be core organic consumers who buy up to 50 percent of all organic food.

 The product is either a tangible good or intangible service that seems to meet a specific customer’s need or demand.
-All products follow a logical product life cycle and it is vital for marketers to understand and plan for various stages and their unique challenges.
+All products follow a logical product life cycle and marketers need to understand and plan for various stages and their unique challenges.
 It is key to understand those problems that the product is attempting to solve.
 The benefits offered by the products and all their features need to be understood and the unique selling proposition of the product needs to study.
 In addition, the potential buyers of the buyer’s product need to be identified and understood.

 The process involved creating a unique name and image for a product in the consumer’s mind, mainly through advertising campaigns with a consistent theme.
 Branding aims to establish a significant and differentiated presence in the market that attracts and retains loyal customers.